Sopel97/Stockfish/docs/learn.md

 `nn_batch_size` - minibatch size used for learning.
 Should be smaller than batch size.
 Default: 1000.

 `newbob_decay` - learning rate will be multiplied by this factor every time a net is rejected (so in other words it controls LR drops).
 Default: 0.5 (no LR drops)

-`assume_quiet` - this is a flag option.
-When specified learn will not perform qsearch to reach a quiet position.

-`smart_fen_skipping` - this is a flag option.
-When specified some position that are not good candidates for teaching are skipped.
-This includes positions where the best move is a capture or promotion, and position where a king is in check.

 `newbob_num_trials` - determines after how many subsequent rejected nets the training process will be terminated.
 Default: 4.